 This project has funding from a number of sources:

-Improvements on Gatensbury Street will begin the week of June 13.
-Work will take place from the Port Moody border to Como Lake Park (Regan Avenue), and will be ongoing until the end of the year.
+Improvements on Gatensbury Street began the week of June 13.
+The work takes place from the Port Moody border to Como Lake Park (Regan Avenue), and will be ongoing until the end of the year.
 Please use alternate routes to avoid delays.
 For the latest info on construction imapcts for this project and others, please visit coquitlam.ca/traffichotspots.